wigging/wigging.github.io/_notes/mac-setup.md

 ## Jekyll

-Instructions for installing Jekyll for use with GitHub Pages are detailed here.
+Instructions for installing Jekyll for use with GitHub Pages are detailed in the [README](https://github.com/wigging/wigging.github.io) for my personal website.

-First, install Bundler per the instructions at [bundler.io](https://bundler.io)

-Next, create a GitHub Pages gemfile install it as discussed at [github.com/github/pages-gem](https://github.com/github/pages-gem)

-For documentation about Jekyll see [jekyllrb.com](https://jekyllrb.com)